 Six months later, through a dream received by medicine woman Gina LaVerde in the magical land of Joshua Tree, California, I was asked to facilitate a Cacao Ceremony at a gathering.
 The intention was to heal the feminine energy of the land.
 This was the first of many ceremonies that came to me: I would arrive at a place, then be asked to facilitate.
-For some time I responded to Cacao's call this way, until I fully accepted the responsibility, that Cacao had chosen me and I her, as an ally to spread joy and love to the world.
+For some time I responded to Cacao's call this way, until I fully accepted the responsibility, that Cacao had chosen me and I her, as an ally to spread joy and love in the world.

 CacaoAmor: Sharing Ceremonial Cacao With Intention & Integrity

 After 5 years of sharing Cacao in ceremony, and growing increasingly more aware of the struggles faced by Cacao, I was inspired to do something.
 Seeking to help.
-CacaoAmor was officially launched in early 2019, committed to respecting and honouring the Earth and Cacao’s natural environment, supporting sustainable agriculture in the form of small farmers and finding ways to help their families to flourish.
+CacaoAmor was officially launched in 2018, committed to respecting and honouring the Earth and Cacao’s natural environment, supporting sustainable agriculture in the form of small farmers and finding ways to help their families to flourish.
 Our aim is to keep alive traditional cultivation methods and to preserve ancient varieties of Cacao, as well as the ecosystems they support.

 Cacao farmers do not get paid enough, for their hard work.
 It seems that big chocolate corporations, and to an extent consumers, care little about the lives of those who farm this magical bean let alone about preserving ancient varieties in the natural habitat where they originated.
 When I founded CacaoAmor, I made a promise to be more conscious of where the Cacao I use comes from and how those involved in its cultivation are treated.
 As such we pay farmers more than the set world trading price for cacao, as well as finding more ways to support their farms.